lianastaskevica/documentation/introduction.md

 By design, PWA introduces Service Worker (SW).
 Service Worker is a programmable proxy.

-**What is programmable proxy?** Imagine two people communicating with each other using a pipe.
+**What is a programmable proxy?** Imagine two people communicating with each other using a pipe.
 The pipe is a proxy.
 Imagine the pipe having a valve.
 If someone can control the valve - the pipe is now a programmable proxy.

 These two people from the example above are the server and the client (browser).
-The SW can control the communication between them.
-The communication between the client and server consists from the requests and the responses to them.
+The SW can control communication between them.
+The communication between the client and server consists of the requests and the responses to them.
 The SW can cache the response to the corresponding request.
 Later, if the same request is sent from the client, the SW can interrupt it and respond with the cached version of the response.
 In this situation, the request is not being proxied (sent) to the server.

 This feature of SW allows for offline browsing and faster responses.
 Instead of making round-trip to the server, we are only communicating with SW that is installed in the client's browser.

+## Summary

+Magento has introduced an effective way of communicating with the server - GraphQL.
+This allows us to use AJAX methodology for the further implementation of CSR.

+ScandiPWA is a SPA theme for Magento.
+It can be installed as a regular Magento theme, however, the usual layout/template system is not utilized.
+Instead, we are using React components to render the application.